 The bustle of the holidays is upon us, and yes, we know they’re looking a little different this year.
 But the great news is that there are still many opportunities to celebrate the festive season with the family in and around Vancouver.
 From virtual flyovers of Santa’s workshop to spectacular light shows in gardens, canyons and parks, these joyful events and attractions are sure to brighten dark winter nights and add sparkle to the season.
 Gather up the troops for days of festive family fun and celebrate Christmas in Vancouver with kids and families.

-*Note: As of early December 2020, many Vancouver holiday attractions and events have been curtailed or cancelled due to provincial health orders.
-For those that remain open, please consult attraction websites to determine operating hours and to book tickets online.
+*Note: Pandemic protocols remain in effect for many Vancouver attractions and events this holiday season.
+Please consult attraction websites to determine operating hours and to book tickets online.
 Stay safe and happy holidays.

 Where to celebrate Christmas in Vancouver with kids